Please note that I include affiliate links in this post. Clicking through and purchasing helps me in a small financial way, thank you!

-If this is your first Disney vacation, you might be wondering what to pack to go to Disneyland.
+If this is your first Disney vacation, you might be wondering what to pack and what’s allowed inside.
 I’ve included here what you should be packing for the day to bring with you inside the parks.
-For additional packing tips, like what to wear to Disneyland or what should kids pack for Disneyland, see these additional posts.
+For additional packing tips, like what to wear to Disneyland or what should kids pack for Disneyland, see these additional posts:

 - Mom’s Disney Packing List – FREE Printable!